 Articles demonstrate some of your thoughts and expertise on subjects related to your industry and help establish your credibility and knowledge, which comes handy when prospecting influencers on LinkedIn.

 They create a good impression on target influencers and make them more likely to trust and work with you.
-Check out my complete tutorial on web content writing.

 Consider Going Premium

 As you may know, you can send LinkedIn messages only to your first-degree connections.
 To reach out to someone not in your connections, you need an InMail.

 However, the LinkedIn InMail feature is available only to Premium and Sales Navigator users.
 LinkedIn’s premium plans may seem to be on the pricey side, but can be helpful if you can afford them.

 Features like improved search, lead management and more InMail messages are great especially for prospecting.